Toyota Tundra Tire Review By Carter Hayes May 10, 2026 12 min read

 Key Benefits

-• Hybrid tread that smooths road noise while offering off-road grip
+• Hybrid tread that balances road manners with off-road grip

-• Grooves and channels that shed mud and slush for consistent traction
+• Grooves and channels intended to shed mud and slush

-• Step block and tapered edges for improved wet and dry bite
+• Step block and tapered edges for wet and dry bite

 • Tough visual profile that enhances truck appearance